Best Practices

 Your endpoint should be prepared to handle duplicate deliveries.
 While rare, in some scenarios, DT Cloud will forward the same event two or more times through a Data Connector.
 This can happen in scenarios such as network errors, timeouts, or other things where DT Cloud is not certain that the event has been correctly forwarded to your endpoint.
 This behavior is what provides an at-least-once guarantee for Data Connectors.

-Use valid SSL certificate issued by a well-known CA
+Use a valid SSL certificate issued by a well-known CA

 DT Cloud will always verify the SSL certificates of a URL before delivering events to it.
 The SSL certificate needs to be issued by one of the Certificate Authorities in Mozilla's CA Certificate Program.
 See the Server Configuration section for more information.